 Insureon is a good option for small business owners who want to shop for insurance online, but prefer to receive personalized guidance before committing to a policy.
 New business owners are often in this position.
-In about 15 minutes, the time it takes to fill out Insureon’s online questionnaire, you will have several quotes in front of you to compare different insurance providers and policies.
+After completing Insureon’s online questionnaire (which takes about 15 minutes), you will have several quotes in front of you to compare different insurance providers and policies.
 Online quotes are available for general liability insurance, excess/umbrella liability, business owner’s policy, commercial auto, and workers compensation.
 You can also purchase other types of insurance by phone.

 An Insureon rep will call you to review your quotes, make recommendations about what’s best for your business, and process your payment.
 Insureon offers a nice combination of a quick online experience, balanced by personalized guidance that you’d typically only expect from an agent or broker.

 Keep in mind that since Insureon is an insurance marketplace, they don’t underwrite insurance on their own.
 For that reason, Insureon also doesn’t handle claims.
 You must directly file claims with the insurance provider you choose.

 Insureon Customer Reviews